BrunoZell/DeSciNet/Framework.md

 3. **NewModel:** Define a new model \( M \) as a set of endogenous variables \( V \).
 Each \( V_j \) is defined through a structural equation referring to past values of any \( V_i \in V \) in model \( M \) and any \( u^T_{t_i} \in U_{t_i} \).

 ### L0 State

+### A Virtual Machine for Dynamic Causal Model Evaluation

 ## Optimization Goal